General Lab Information

 Silicon

-Brookhaven’s Instrumentation Division has been designing, fabricating, and testing silicon (Si) sensors for nearly 40 years.
+Brookhaven’s Instrumentation Department has been designing, fabricating, and testing silicon (Si) sensors for nearly 40 years.
 These sensors support a wide range of applications, including imaging, tracking, and spectroscopy across photon science, high-energy physics, and nuclear physics.

 Our Capabilities